Colima: Independence to the present

-However, Mexico's struggles with drug traffickers have not skipped the state, which is along Pacific Coast drug smuggling routes.
+Mexico's struggles with drug traffickers include the state, which is along Pacific Coast smuggling routes.
 For the first quarter of 2011, there were 52 registered homicides in the state, most linked to organized crime.
 This is significantly higher than previous years with most of these occurring in Colima, Villa de Alvarez and Manzanillo.

 Archaeology

 A very early culture in Colima was Capacha culture, developing in the region between 2000 and 1200 BCE.

 El Chanal is located four km north of the city of Colima.
 It is a complex of pyramid platforms with stairs, a Mesoamerican ballcourt and a number of plazas.
 A distinctive feature of the site are stones with glyphs that are found on stairways.

 La Campana is in the urban area of Villa de Álvarez.
 It is a ceremonial center with various temples and pyramidal platforms with rounded edges.
 At least one of the platforms was used as a mausoleum with the tomb inside still visible.